/*******************************************************************************

 /// You can use an optional encryption context to add additional security to the encryption

 /// operation.
-If you specify an EncryptionContext
+If you specify an EncryptionContext, you must specify the

 /// same encryption context (a case-sensitive exact match) when decrypting the encrypted

 /// data key.
-Otherwise, the request to decrypt fails with an InvalidCiphertextException
+Otherwise, the request to decrypt fails with an InvalidCiphertextException.

 /// For more information, see Encryption